Tunneling through an Eternal Traversable Wormhole: Model

 where $\hat{H}_{\text{MQ}}$ and $\hat{H}_{\text{Lead}}$ read

-Here $i,j,k,l=1,2...N$. $\hat{c}^{}_{L/R,i}$ is the annihilation operator in the left/right copy of the SYK model, where two copies are coupled by $\mu$ \footnote{Note that we have used the $U(1)$ charge symmetry of our complex fermion model to eliminate the additional phase factor $i$ in the coupling.
-The model then has the symmetry of exchanging $L$ and $R$.}. $\hat{\psi}^{}_{L/R,p}$ describes fermions in the left/right lead with momentum $p$ with a gapless dispersion $\epsilon_p$.
-Note that the number of modes in leads does not scales with $N$. $J_{ijkl}$, and $\lambda_i$ are independent random Gaussian variables with zero expectation value and
+Here $i,j,k,l=1,2...N$. $\hat{c}^{}_{L/R,i}$ is the annihilation operator in the left/right copy of the SYK model, where two copies are coupled by $\mu$. $\hat{\psi}^{}_{L/R,p}$ describes fermions in the left/right lead with momentum $p$ with a gapless dispersion $\epsilon_p$.
+Note that the number of modes in leads does not scales with $N$. $J_{ij,kl}$, and $\lambda_i$ are independent random Gaussian variables with zero mean and variance